Wheels of change

 Having survived the worldwide economic crisis, which resulted in high-profile bailouts and sharply reduced consumer demand, car companies face many new challenges.
 The pace of globalization has intensified and global sourcing has become imperative.
 At the same time, car companies see great potential in developing regions such as China and India as their consumer markets grow rapidly.

 Consumer needs are also shifting.
 In today’s youth culture, cars no longer serve as the gateway to freedom and independence.
-Research conducted by the Gartner Group indicates that 46 percent of drivers aged 18 to 24 would choose Internet access over owning a car.
 In addition, today’s car buyers are demanding vehicles with advanced electronics, high style and significant fuel-economy gains.
 As a result, the need to develop new technologies and innovative products that can lure customers has never been more important.

 Driving branding forward